Before your semester abroad ILP it is 100% normal to be nervous — here are the things I was the most worried about (and how they actually turned out).

 Sleeping in a bug net helps, as does always have a shoe handy to smash a big bug when you see one.
 I came home with the funniest videos of our whole group trying to smash bugs.
 It all came a part of the experience of living in a beautiful, tropical paradise (that big bugs also seem to enjoy).
 Plus, it also means running into other bugs, like gorgeous butterflies.

 The cold showers felt pretty nice once once you got used to them (it was so hot and humid that I didn't want to hop in a screaming hot shower anyways).
 It's pretty shocking some mornings and really wakes you up, but I got used to it.
 Plus, I was extremely grateful for the little things like warm water when we stayed in a hotel on vacation or once I got home.
 It was (sometimes an uncomfy) 3-4 months without hot water, but I made it through.

 Not Knowing How To Teach

 So, you've never taught before?
-That's fine!
-The kids you teach can definitely be a handful but you will adore them.
+Welcome to the club.
+Most ILP volunteers don't have any teaching experience.
+And even if you do have teaching experience, the ILP method is totally unique, so it's kind of like teaching for the first time anyways.
 Teaching can take a bit of time to pick up, but the ILP method it totally do-able for all experience levels.

 No matter where you volunteer with ILP you will have support

 No matter which one of our countries you choose to volunteer in, you'll receive the same level of support.
-The hardest choice is which country do you want to go live in for the semester?
-Follow us on Instagram where we post daily so you can see all the fun things volunteers do in each of our locations.
+The hardest choice is which country do you want to go live in for the semester!